 Hukarere Girls’ College has two governing entities; the Te Aute Trust Board and the Board of Trustees.
 The Board of Trustees is responsible for the educational functions of the college.
 The Te Aute Trust Board represents the Anglican Church and is the proprietor of the school buildings, and responsible for the operation of the hostel.
 The daily operations of the hostel is managed by a sub-committee made up of school board members and staff.

-The resolution passed placed into trust lands previously transferred to the Anglican Church by way of grants from local Iwi and the Crown to create a perpetual endowment for the establishment and maintenance of schools at Te Aute and in the district of Ahuriri for the education children.
+The Te Aute Trust Board was formally established in 1862 by a resolution passed by George Augustus Selwyn, the Bishop of New Zealand, in accordance with the powers conveyed to him under the provisions of The Bishop of New Zealand Trusts Act 1958.
+The resolution passed placed into trust lands previously transferred to the Anglican Church by way of grants from local Iwi and the Crown to create a perpetual endowment for the establishment and maintenance of schools at Te Aute and in the district of Ahuriri for the education of children.